 Zucchini is more common so I’ll skip that one, but here are instructions if you need them.
 I sincerely hope you’ll try this or my other one pot pasta dish; it’s popular for a reason!
 It’s easy, has minimal cleanup, and it’s on the table pretty quickly!

-- 2 leeks, white and light green parts (see post for how to prep)
+- 2 leeks white and light green parts (see notes)

-- 1 small bunch garlic scapes (see post for how to prep)
+- 1 small bunch garlic scapes (see notes)

 - fresh basil

-- Add the pasta, garlic scapes, zucchini, spices, and lemon zest.
-Pour the white wine, almond milk, and vegetable broth over the top.
+Add the pasta, garlic scapes, zucchini, spices, and lemon zest.
+Pour the lemon juice, white wine, almond milk, and vegetable broth over the top.

+To use white, instead of whole wheat pasta, increase the liquid by about 1 cup (please note that I haven't tested yet with this recipe, but a similar substitution has worked in other recipes).
 Other pasta shapes should also work.
 My opinion is that spaghetti/linguine are the best choice, since the more textured pasta shapes can get slightly gummy - they still taste great, though.
-Rigatoni is what I had on hand and I was perfectly satisfied with the result, but if I had my choice I'd use spaghetti.

 Shared on Healthy Vegan Fridays.